 California is so lucky to be the home of this iconic National Park.
 On average, about four to five million people visit Yosemite each year, and most of them spend the majority of their time in Yosemite Valley.

 I’ve been to Yosemite a whopping seven times now (and I keep going back), so I know you’re going to have a wonderful time here!
 No matter what season it is, Yosemite makes for a great weekend destination.
 If you have only one day to spend in the park, make the stops mentioned in this post your priority!

 This post may contain affiliate links.
 You won’t be paying a cent more, but in the event of a sale, the small affiliate commission I receive will help keep this blog running/pumping out useful and free content.
 Thanks a lot!

-13 UNMISSABLE THINGS TO DO AT YOSEMITE NATIONAL PARK
+13 THINGS TO DO ON A YOSEMITE NATIONAL PARK DAY TRIP

 SCENIC DRIVE TO GLACIER POINT